 - 1 teaspoon freshly grated lemon zest

-Pour batter into prepared pan and gently tap pan on counter a couple times to even and remove any air bubbles.
+- Dollop the batter into prepared pan and smooth the top with an offset spatula.
+Tap the pan onto the counter a couple times to remove any air bubbles.

 Cakes are always the perfect dessert to serve for any holiday.
 This Easy Lemon Cake will be perfect on your Easter dessert table or as a surprise for mom on Mother’s Day.
 If you’d rather serve a chocolate cake, you’ll want to check out this cake.
 This cake with strawberries is easy and will be a big hit as well.
 Or if you like citrus, this cake will surprise your guests when you cut into it!

 Take a look at videos to see some awesome cakes and how to frost one perfectly!